sileod/tasksource/README.md

-## tasksource: 500+ dataset harmonization preprocessings for frictionless extreme multi-task learning and evaluation
+## tasksource: 500+ dataset harmonization preprocessings for effortless extreme multi-task learning and evaluation

 Huggingface Datasets is an excellent library, but it lacks standardization, and datasets often require preprocessing work to be used interchangeably.
 `tasksource` streamlines interchangeable datasets usage to scale evaluation or multi-task learning.